WHAT IS FIBONACCI TRADING?

 Retracements are at higher levels when price is gaining or losing steam within trends.
 You can use fibonacci trading for confirmation with both longing and shorting.

 Fibonacci trading levels point out price levels you should be aware of.
 Why?
-Because simply put, Fibonacci retracements are support and resistance levels.
+Because simply put, the Fibonacci retracement tool is support and resistance levels.

 It’s important to remember that Fibonacci trading is subjective.
 Stocks have many price swings throughout the day.
 This means not every trader will be connecting the same two points on retracement levels.